microsoft/FactoryOrchestrator/README.md

 ## Contributing

-Accepting the Contributor Licence Agreement (CLA)
+Accepting the Contributor License Agreement (CLA)

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit <https://cla.opensource.microsoft.com>.